pdgarden/nba-insights-engine/README.md

 # 5. Dataset

 The NBA database used is a duckdb database, generated using duckdb and dbt with this [repo](https://github.com/pdgarden/nba-stats).
+The current database contains data ranging from 1999 to 2024.
+This time span will be extended with future updates.

 # 6. Benchmarks